Vilin97/VasBlog/posts/post5.md

 ## Spatial Solvers

 Two specialized spatial solvers were added to `DiffEqJump` -- `NSM` and `DirectCRDirect`.
 Additionally, a flattening method was added as fallback.
 See [post 4](\reflink{Solvers}) for a description of the two solvers and flattening.
+In short, `NSM` uses a binary heap to choose the next site to fire, resulting in $O(\log n)$ asymptotic runtime -- the time to update the heap; `DirectCRDirect` uses a clever priority table resulting in $O(1)$ runtime but with higher overhead; flattening treats species at different sites as distinct and treats diffusive hops as monomolecular reactions resulting in extremely high memory usage.
+The asymptotic runtime of flattened algorithms depend on the exact non-spatial SSA used but are not representative of real performance due to inefficient memory use.

-Both specialized solvers perform better than the two best existing non-spatial solvers -- `RSSACR` and `DirectCR`.
+Both specialized solvers perform better than the two best existing non-spatial solvers -- `RSSACR` and `DirectCR` as can be seen in the figure below.

 ~~~
 <figure>